Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Capacity to contract sits at the foundation of contract law—without it, you don't have a valid agreement.
-You're being tested on your ability to identify when a party lacks capacity, what legal consequences flow from that incapacity, and how courts balance protection of vulnerable parties against freedom of contract principles.
+Capacity to contract sits at the foundation of contract law.
+Without it, you don't have a valid agreement.
+You need to identify when a party lacks capacity, what legal consequences flow from that incapacity, and how courts balance protection of vulnerable parties against freedom of contract principles.
 These concepts appear constantly in essay questions asking you to analyze whether a contract is enforceable.

-The key insight here is that contract law assumes parties can protect their own interests through negotiation.
-When that assumption fails—because someone is too young, mentally impaired, or coerced—the law steps in with protective doctrines.
+Contract law assumes parties can protect their own interests through negotiation.
+When that assumption fails because someone is too young, mentally impaired, or coerced, the law steps in with protective doctrines.
 Don't just memorize categories of incapacity; understand why each type renders consent defective and what remedies are available.
 Know the difference between void and voidable contracts, and recognize when a party can ratify or disaffirm.

 Minors receive special protection because the law presumes they lack the judgment and experience to evaluate contractual obligations fully.
-The policy goal is protection, not punishment of the other party.
+The policy goal is protection of the minor, not punishment of the other party.

-Compare: Ratification vs. Emancipation—both result in enforceable contracts with minors, but ratification happens after the contract (curing a voidable agreement), while emancipation happens before (granting capacity prospectively).
+Compare: Ratification vs. Emancipation.
+Both result in enforceable contracts involving minors, but ratification happens after the contract (curing a voidable agreement), while emancipation happens before (granting capacity prospectively).
 If an essay asks about a minor's contract, first ask: was the minor emancipated?
 If not, was the contract later ratified?

-Compare: Mental incompetence vs. Intoxication—both involve impaired judgment, but mental incompetence may render contracts void (especially with prior adjudication), while intoxication typically makes them only voidable.
-Essay tip: intoxicated parties face a heavier burden because they created their own incapacity.
+Compare: Mental incompetence vs. Intoxication.
+Both involve impaired judgment, but mental incompetence may render contracts void (especially with prior adjudication), while intoxication typically makes them only voidable.
+Intoxicated parties face a heavier burden because they created their own incapacity.

 When incapacity is ongoing, the law provides mechanisms for others to act on behalf of incapacitated persons while protecting them from exploitation.

-Compare: Guardianship vs. Power of Attorney—both allow someone to contract on another's behalf, but guardianship is court-imposed due to incapacity, while POA is voluntarily granted by a competent principal.
+Compare: Guardianship vs. Power of Attorney.
+Both allow someone to contract on another's behalf, but guardianship is court-imposed due to incapacity, while a POA is voluntarily granted by a competent principal.
 On exams, check whether the principal had capacity when the POA was created.

 Understanding the legal status of defective contracts determines what remedies are available and who can assert them.

-Even parties with full capacity may lack meaningful consent if their free will was overcome through improper pressure.
+Even parties with full mental capacity may lack meaningful consent if their free will was overcome through improper pressure.
+These doctrines are grouped with capacity concepts because they share the same core concern: the party's agreement wasn't truly voluntary.

-Compare: Duress vs. Undue Influence—duress involves external threats, while undue influence involves relationship-based manipulation.
-Both target consent rather than capacity, but the proof differs: duress requires showing threats, while undue influence requires showing a relationship of trust and suspicious circumstances.
+Compare: Duress vs. Undue Influence.
+Duress involves external threats, while undue influence involves relationship-based manipulation.
+Both target the voluntariness of consent rather than the ability to understand the transaction.

 | Concept | Best Examples |